Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 > 💡 *"Using uv for the first time feels like switching the project to SSD after years on a spinning disk."*

-## Usability & Developer Experience: CLI Comparison
+## Beyond Speed: CLI Usability & Developer Experience

 Different tools offer different trade-offs in terms of usability and feature completeness[^8].
-Here’s a quick comparison of pip, Poetry, and uv from a command-line experience perspective:
+Here’s a quick comparison of `pip`, `Poetry`, and `uv` from a command-line experience perspective:

 | Feature                   | pip                            | Poetry                         | uv                             | Comment                                                                                   |
 |---------------------------|---------------------------------|--------------------------------|--------------------------------|-------------------------------------------------------------------------------------------|